 We have tried to be brief and clear.
 We are happy to provide any additional information or explanation.

 Who we are

-The name of our company, and the Data Controller, is Tingdene Parks Limited, and our registered office address is Bradfield Road, Finedon Road Industrial Estate, Wellingborough, Northamptonshire, NN8 4HB.
-The Data Protection Champion (“DPC”) is responsible for ensuring compliance with policy.
-That post is held by the company’s Chief Financial Officer (“CFO”), who may be contacted by email CFO@tingdene.net, or by telephone to the company’s Head Office on 01933 449090.
+The name of our company, and the Data Controller, is Tingdene Homes Limited, and our registered office address is 45-49 Bradfield Road, Finedon Road Industrial Estate, Wellingborough, Northamptonshire, NN8 4HB.
+The Data Protection Officer (“DPO”) is responsible for ensuring compliance with policy and can be contacted at [email protected]

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO) (www.ico.org.uk).
 We would appreciate the chance to deal with your concerns first.